coderefinery/social-coding/content/software-licensing.md

 ## Introduction: What is a Software License?

-Under copyright law worldwide, software without an explicit license automatically defaults to *All Rights Reserved*: meaning nobody else has the legal right to run, modify, embed, or cite your code.
-A software license is a legal permission grant created by the author that overrides this statutory default, defining how downstream researchers can reuse your work.
+Under copyright law worldwide, software without an explicit license defaults to All Rights Reserved: nobody else may run, copy, modify, distribute, or build on your code.
+A software license is how the copyright holder exercises their exclusive rights, granting others permission to reproduce, distribute, modify, and sometimes sublicense the work.

+Note that author and copyright holder may differ: under Art.
+2(3), an employer exercises the economic rights in code written by an employee on the job, unless a contract says otherwise.
+The employee is still the author; the employer is who licenses it.

 In this lesson, we focus on open-source licenses to define both how we grant permissions for software we develop (outbound licensing) and how we safely